 What is an IP Database?

-Geo-targeting is becoming an integral tool in online marketing, offering advertisers the opportunity to target customers differently at country, region, and city level.
-The technology behind geo-targeting software checks a user’s IP address in real time to confirm location, before determining the content and ads which should be displayed.
-For the system to work effectively it must be possible to accurately pinpoint any IP address automatically; and this requires an extensive IP database.
+Geo-targeting is becoming an integral tool in online marketing, offering advertisers the opportunity to target customers differently at the country, region, and city levels.
+The technology behind geo-targeting software checks a user’s IP address in real-time to confirm location, before determining the content and ads which should be displayed.
+For the system to work effectively it must be possible to accurately pinpoint any IP address automatically, and this requires an extensive IP database.

 A database contains IP address data collated from a number of sources which can be cross-referenced to determine geographical location.
-The primary source of information for most databases is the regional internet registries, which distributes IP addresses to organisations within each region.
-Other sources include data mining, information supplied by internet service providers, and user-submitted location data.
+The primary source of information for most databases is the regional internet registries, which distribute IP addresses to organizations within each region.
+Other sources include data mining, the information supplied by internet service providers, and user-submitted location data.
 The data is collected and filtered to provide a database with an accurate mapping of IP addresses globally.

 Online advertising has always been unique in its ability to target specific groups of users, and geo-targeting brings that to a local level.
 IP databases are an essential tool of this technology, and as they become more refined, the system will become more effective.